 The cloud phase validation was done similarly to the cloud mask validation (previous section), thus separated into two scenarios, with, however, different definitions: (a) selecting the CALIOP cloud phase of the uppermost reported cloud layer as reference observations, and (b) selecting that CALIOP cloud phase as reference that belongs to the uppermost cloud layer after removing all top layers with an integrated COT of lower than 0.15.
 Also here, the latter scenario is included to account for and quantify the limited sensitivity of passive imagers to optically thin cloud layers.
 Further required conditions for the valid collocations is the CALIOP phase quality flag being medium (2) or high (3).

 Table 2-2 reports the cloud phase (CPH) scores.
-Validation against CALIOP shows a good cloud phase determination performance with a hitrate of 86% even with thin clouds being included.
-Heidke and Hansen-Kuiper skill scores are showing a good performance with 0.72 and 0.71, respectively..
-CALIOP and Cloud_cci have a liquid cloud fraction of about 46% and 44%, respectively.
-Data are biased by 2% towards ice clouds.
+Validation against CALIOP shows a good cloud phase determination performance with a hitrate of 87% even with thin clouds being included.
+Heidke and Hansen-Kuiper skill scores are showing a good performance with 0.74 for both, respectively.
+CALIOP and Cloud_cci have a liquid cloud fraction of about 47% and 46%, respectively.
+Data are biased by 1% towards liquid clouds.
 CPH scores with the uppermost thin cloud layers removed are slightly worse compared to then including these thin cloud layers.
 This is likely due to the CPH neural network threshold indeed being optimized for COT=0.0.

-Compared to the predecessor (version 1) almost every score and statistic improved significantly due to bug fixes and optimizations.
-Some indications are there that the successor (version 3) has even better scores due to a further revised and optimized cloud phase determination algorithm.
+Compared to the predecessor (version 2) almost every score and statistic improved significantly due to bug fixes and optimizations.

 Table 2-2: Summary of validation scores for the cloud phase using CALIOP as reference without applying an optical thickness filter to CALIOP profiles.
 Collocation time window is 7.5 minutes.
 The SEVIRI satellite zenith angle has been limited to 70°.